The Ultimate Guide to Amazon FBA ReimbursementsAugust in Blog

 As far as I know, there is currently no software that will monitor your item dimensions for you to ensure they’re correct and request reimbursements for this.

-Amazon Seller Reimbursement Software & Services
+Amazon Seller Reimbursement Software and Services

 There are a ton of different Amazon reimbursement software packages out there that make it way easier to get refunds.
 Most of these services will charge a percentage of money recovered, often around 25 percent.
 These services include the following: